 Banks has been a Sheila Biddle Ford Foundation Fellow and Non-Resident Fellow at the W.E.B.
 Du Bois Institute for African and African American Research (now the Hutchins Center) at Harvard University, and received fellowships or grants from institutions such as the UNCF/Mellon Foundation, the Woodrow Wilson National Fellowship Foundation, and the American Association of University Women.
 She was recently elected to serve a three year term as a Council Member for the Sociology of Culture section of the American Sociological Association and has served in an elected position as Secretary-Treasurer of the American Sociological Association Section on Race, Gender and Class.
 Her work with students has been recognized by a teaching award from the Derek Bok Center for Teaching and Learning at Harvard University and election as the Junior Faculty Baccalaureate Speaker at Mount Holyoke College.
 Banks has lectured and given talks on issues related to art and culture internationally and nationally.
 She is also the creator of the African American Museums Database (AAMD) which is a digital archive that allows researchers and other users to search for over 300 African American museums and related organizations across the United States.
 For more information about how her research on art collecting and racial identity has been incorporated into the sociology of art see Sociology Looks at the Arts (Routledge 2014).

-- Art and Society (Mount Holyoke College)
+- Race in America (Mount Holyoke College)

 Selected Past Courses